Mathematics Grade 3

 - Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

-- Understand two fractions as equivalent (equal) if they are the same size, or the same point on a number line.
+- Understand two fractions as equivalent if they are the same size, or the same point on a number line.

-- Recognize and generate simple equivalent fractions, e.g., 1/2 = 2/4, 4/6 = 2/3).
-Explain why the fractions are equivalent, e.g., by using a visual fraction model.
+- Recognize and generate simple equivalent fractions, such as 1/2 = 2/4, 4/6 = 2/3.
+Explain why the fractions are equivalent by using a visual fraction model, for example.

 - Compare two fractions with the same numerator or the same denominator by reasoning about their size.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, for example, by using a visual fraction model.

 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
 Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
-For example, draw a bar graph in which each square in the bar graph might represent 5 pets.
+For example, draw a bar graph in which each square in the bar graph might represent five pets.